Christmas opening times - the essential guide | Ideal Home

 While the specific opening times of your local supermarket may vary, most are open up to and including Christmas Eve, closing on Christmas Day and New Year’s Day and in some circumstances, on Boxing Day.

-This year, because Christmas Day and New Year’s Day both fall on a Sunday, Tuesday, December 27 and Monday, January 2, 2017 become substitute bank holidays.
+This year, Christmas Day and New Year’s Day both fall on a Tuesday.
+This makes Tuesday 25th December, Wednesday 26th December and Tuesday 1st January Bank Holidays.

-The majority of supermarkets will operate under their Sunday opening hours of 11am to 5pm throughout the holiday.
+The majority of supermarkets will be closed on Christmas Day and operate close to their Sunday opening hours on Boxing Day and New Year’s Day.

 For specific supermarket opening times please see below:

-Tesco will close all of their supermarkets on Christmas Day.
+Tesco will close all of its supermarkets on Christmas Day.

-On Christmas Eve, most Extra and Superstores will operate from 10am until 4pm, with Express stores generally opening from 6am to 10pm.
-Some 24-hours stores will be open from 12am until 10pm.
+On Christmas Eve, all Extra, Metro and Superstores will operate from their usual opening times until 7pm, with Express stores closing at 10pm.

 Large stores will also open on Boxing Day between 9am-6pm and 8am-10pm for Express stores.

-For New Year’s Eve, the large Tesco stores will open from 6am-7pm and 9am-6pm on New Years Day, while Express stores will open between 7am-10pm on New Year’s Eve and from 8am-10pm on New Year’s Day.
+For New Year’s Eve, the large Tesco stores will open until 7pm and 9am-6pm on New Years Day, while Express stores will open until 10pm on New Year’s Eve and from 8am-10pm on New Year’s Day.

-You can check the specific time for your local branch using the Tesco Christmas opening times search tool.
+You can check the specific time for your local branch using the Tesco store locator.

-Sainsbury’s
+Sainsbury’s Christmas opening times

 All Sainsbury’s stores will be closed on Christmas Day, with limited opening hours throughout the festive period.